-We rely on high school GPA, transcripts (including grade performance and rigor of courses selected), extracurricular activities, class rank, and counselor or teacher recommendations in making our admission decisions.
+We rely on high school GPA, transcripts (including grade performance and rigor of courses selected), extracurricular activities, college essay, and counselor or teacher recommendations in making our admission decisions.
 We value strong writing skills, a solid secondary school program, and a student’s potential for making an important contribution to our campus community.
-Daemen College does not require applicants to submit standardized test scores (SAT, ACT) as part of the admission application (except for Physician Assistant, Physical Therapy, Nursing, and Education).
-However, students must have an 86 or higher grade point average to be considered for test optional.
+Daemen University does not require applicants to submit standardized test scores (SAT, ACT) as part of the admission application.
 Our decision to make test scores optional demonstrates our commitment to enrolling students who reflect intellectual curiosity, persistence in reaching a goal, talent, motivation, and determination to make a difference in their lives and the lives of others.
 We will also give careful consideration to applications from students whose preparation is unusual and who can provide strong recommendations as to their ability to succeed in a college program of study.

-Applicants for admission must possess, or be candidates for, a high school diploma, or must have received satisfactory scores in a high school equivalency examination.
+Applicants for admission to an undergraduate degree or certificate programs must possess, or be candidates for, a high school diploma, or must have received satisfactory scores in a high school equivalency examination.

 Unless a course of study is listed below, a general high school academic program meets entrance requirements.

 - Art — Portfolio